 As evidence regarding the talcum powder cancer connection has become mainstream in recent years, women are learning that their cancer diagnosis may be linked to their regular use of talcum powder.
 Johnson & Johnson is now facing lawsuits throughout the United States based on its failure to warn consumers of the talcum powder cancer risk.

-During the early trials regarding talcum powder, evidence has clearly shown that Johnson & Johnson executives were aware of the baby powder – ovarian cancer link for years but did not consider the risk significant enough to institute a product warning.
-Instead, the company marketed talcum powder products widely, and dominated this sector of the cosmetics market.
+During the early trials regarding talcum powder, evidence has clearly shown that Johnson & Johnson executives were aware of the baby powder and ovarian cancer link for years but did not consider the risk significant enough to institute a product warning.
+Instead, the company marketed talcum powder products widely and dominated this sector of the cosmetics market.
 Women and the families of women who have suffered from ovarian cancer related to talcum powder usage have a right to seek justice.

 Talcum Powder Cancer Lawyers